edgelesssys/marblerun/docs/set-manifest.md

-# Setting a manifest
+# Setting a Manifest

-The manifest is a JSON document that defines which services span the mesh and how they should be configured.
+The Manifest is a JSON document that defines which services span the mesh and how they should be configured.
 It further defines what Infrastructure providers are allowed.
 You can set a Manifest through Marblerun's Client REST-API.
 The endpoint for all Manifest operations is `/manifest`.

-See the following manifest for example (manifest.jso
+See the following Manifest for example (`manifest.json`).

 ```json
 {